The Septuagint (LXX): The Greek Translation of the Hebrew Bible

 🧭 Introduction

 The Septuagint (LXX) is the ancient Greek translation of the Hebrew Bible, created in Alexandria, Egypt between the 3rd and 2nd centuries BCE.
-It was originally produced so that Greek-speaking Jews — especially those living outside Israel — could read the Scriptures in their everyday language.
+It was originally produced so that Greek-speaking Jews, especially those living outside Israel, could read the Scriptures in their everyday language.

 It’s important to note that the Septuagint is not a single ancient manuscript.
 Rather, it refers to the first major Greek translation of the Hebrew Bible, which was copied and circulated over centuries.
 Today, we have thousands of Septuagint manuscripts and fragments, ranging from small papyrus scraps to nearly complete codices.
-Each copy confirms the text’s consistency over time, demonstrating how faithfully the translation — and the underlying Hebrew Scriptures — has been preserved.
+Each copy confirms the text’s consistency over time, demonstrating how faithfully the translation and the underlying Hebrew Scriptures have been preserved.

 By the time of Jesus, the Septuagint was the common version of the Old Testament used throughout the Jewish world.
 In fact, when Jesus and the apostles quote the Old Testament in the Gospels, they often use the Septuagint wording.
 The survival of these manuscripts and fragments across centuries highlights the enduring reliability and preservation of the biblical text.

-📜 Discovery and Manuscript Evidence
+πŸ“œ Discovery and Manuscript Evidence

 How many manuscripts survive today?